Skip to main content

 TerpConnect is the University of Maryland's Unix environment for students, faculty and staff.
 It is part of a larger Unix environment (named Glue) maintained by the Division of Information Technology.

-If you are not a member (faculty, currently registered student, or staff) of the University of Maryland, you might still be able to get a TerpConnect account if you are working with a faculty member who is willing to sponsor you as an affiliate.
+If you are not a member of the University of Maryland (e.g. a faculty member, currently registered student, or staff) you might still be able to get a TerpConnect account if you are working with a faculty member who is willing to sponsor you as an affiliate.

 FAQ II-6) How do I get an associate/colleague/student/etc added to my allocation?